James Calvert (missionary)

 James Calvert (3 January 1813 – 8 March 1892), was a Methodist missionary.

 James Calvert was a native of Pickering, in the North Riding of Yorkshire.
 He was sent out in 1838, in company with John Hunt, to work as a missionary in Fiji.
 From 1837 Fijian chiefs had regarded missionaries as a threat to their authority.
-He remained for 18 years, during which time he witnessed a successful advance of Christianity.
+He remained in Fiji until December 1855, during which time he witnessed a successful advance of Christianity.
+He returned to Fiji (May 1861-July 1864) as Chairman of the Wesleyan District of Fiji.